How to Dispose Of A Bean Bag Chair - Bean Bags R Us

 Advertise it

 Try giving away the EPS filling through classified advertisements.
 Certain groups use the material in manufacturing yard and garden ornaments.
-However, this is a complex process for most people.
-Legitimate manufacturers have the right equipment and tools to get the job done.
+However, this process is often complex for most people.
+Legitimate manufacturers have the necessary equipment and tools to complete the job effectively.
 Find a local business that produces Styrofoam or plastic statues.
 They will be happy to take the beads off your hands.
-Few people realize that it is possible to use EPS to create plastic in your own home.
+Few people realise that it is possible to use EPS to create plastic in your own home.
 All you need is some acetone nail polish remover.
 Put the bean bag filling in a large bowl and cover it with the nail polish remover.
 The acetone will dissolve the beads into a liquid.
 After that, just let it sit, and the liquid will harden into a plastic.
 Of course, not many people have a use for a piece of bowl-shaped plastic.
 So you can use a metal or silicone baking mould to create a virtually unlimited number of different shapes and sizes.
+Alternatively, polystyrene can be taken to the Community Recycling Centre for recycling, provided it meets their requirements.

 The best bean bag chairs are durable and last many years.
 However, situations may arise when they become irreparably damaged.
 Or you may have changed your decor, and the bean bag chairs no longer fit into your vision.
 Whatever the case may be, it is good to know that you have several options for disposal.